The Festival worked closely with local schools:

 Both art and photography from Beaminster School seniors and Art from St Mary’s Academy and Beaminster Playgroup was exhibited in the Public

 Hall as part of the wider Festival Art Exhibition.

 Thanks to Katie Brent and Paul Haigh at Beaminster School, St Mary’s Academy, Mandy Broster at Beaminster Playgroup and the Art Committee.

 Dr Sam Willis and Prof. James Daybell

-On Thursday 27th June, a light-hearted but fascinating show investigating the histories of everyday objects is being given to pupils at Beaminster School.
+On Thursday 27th June, a light-hearted but fascinating show investigated the histories of everyday objects was given to pupils at Beaminster School.